 ATIPIKA has the best legal, tax and finance experts to advise on this.

-- ITP [property transfer tax]: The seller must also pay capital gains caused by the difference between the price for which he bought the house and the price for which he sold it.
+ITP [property transfer tax]: The seller must also pay capital gains caused by the difference between the price for which he bought the house and the price for which he sold it.
 This property transfer tax is paid in the following tax year.
-The first 6000 euros are paid at 19% and the rest at 21%.
+The first 6,000 euros are taxed at 19%, up to 50,000 euros is taxed at 21%,and higher than that at 23%.
 There are several exceptions depending on the circumstances of the seller: age, dependence, etc. If you have any questions, send us an email.
 If the property sold is officially the seller’s main residence, and the latter goes on to buy another main residence within the following two tax years, he is exempt from paying this tax.
 You must also bear in mind that if it is a main residence and the person selling it has a spouse or partner, the non-owning spouse or partner must authorise the sale with his or her signature.

 In Catalonia, the same percentage of tax is currently paid whether the house is new-build or second-hand; however, VAT is paid on new-builds and property transfer tax on second-hand properties.

-- Apart from these costs, which account for 11% of the total value, you must also take into account the costs of registering and recording the deed, which vary according to the body that carries this out (bank or administrator), and the value of the house.
-You should factor in at least an additional 1% for each of these, making the total amount between 12% and 13% of the total value.
+Apart from these costs, which account for 11% of the total value, you must also take into account the costs of registering and recording the deed, which vary according to the body that carries this out (bank or administrator), and the value of the house.
+You should calculate 1% more, as the approximate total is 11.5%-12%.

 If the buyer is NOT a resident, he must obtain a NIE (Foreigners’ Identification Number) in order to complete the transaction.
 He must also present a photo document (passport) to prove ownership.
 Since the tax liability arises in Spain, he will pay the taxes established in Spain.